Space Race 2.0: Boosting Into Orbit Not Just For Superpowers Anymore

-What was once a competition between two super powers has turned into a worldwide contest as countries around the world turn out to enter the new space race and take advantage of the developing cislunar economy.
+What was once a competition between two superpowers has turned into a worldwide contest as countries around the world turn out to enter the new space race and take advantage of the developing cislunar economy.

-From Dubai to Nigeria, more countries around the world are investing in national space programs, developing the technology to launch their own astronauts into orbit, and competing to enter the cislunar economy.
+From the UAE to Nigeria, more countries around the world are investing in national space programs, developing the technology to launch their own astronauts into orbit and competing to enter the cislunar economy.

 The new space race has more to do with national prestige, however, than any real benefit to science.
 During the original space race, when Russia and the United States competed to be the first nation to put a man on the moon, the challenge had more to do with national pride than scientific breakthroughs.

 China understands this.
-The country has devoted enormous national resources to its own space program recently and this year plans to conduct a record breaking 30 launches including it’s first ever cargo spacecraft.
+The country has devoted enormous national resources to its own space program recently and this year plans to conduct a record-breaking 30 launches including its first-ever cargo spacecraft.

 China has already put two of its own space stations into orbit, although one will plummet uncontrollably to Earth this year.
 The country’s space program also has plans to build its own Hubble telescope, land a rover on the dark side of the moon, and send a robot to Mars.